MPhuongLe/blog.hocnoi/_posts/2030-01-01-Diary-Project.md

 Praise is one of the most effective tools for shaping a child’s behavior.
 But not all praise is the same.

-**Two Types of Praise:**
+Two Types of Praise:

 1. Routine/Everyday Praise: "Good job!"
 "Well done!".
 Children love praise.
 Regular, simple praise strengthens your relationship with them, so keep doing it often.

-2. Behavior-Change Praise
+2. **Behavior-Change Praise**.
 This type of praise is used specifically to encourage new or better behaviors.
 It has three key features:

 - **Enthusiasm**: Deliver praise with energy — big smiles, expressive tone, maybe even gestures.
 For example: "That's great!"